anisengupta/doorbell_detector/docs/_build/html/_sources/index.rst.txt

 ..
-Doorbell Detector documentation master file, created by sphinx-quickstart on Thu Nov 24 11:24:27 2022.
+Doorbel Detector documentation master file, created by sphinx-quickstart on Thu Nov 24 12:51:32 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.